JHL0503/Ai_Top_Con_Crawling/README.md

 # Ai_Top_Con_Crawling
-This code finds papers related to my interests among the AI TOP Conferences papers using LLM.
+This code finds papers related to my interests among the AI TOP Conferences papers using ChatGPT.